Symplectic capacities from Hamiltonian circle actions: Examples

-The first and the fourth factor give weights $0$, the second factor gives weights $-1$, and the third factor gives weights $1$.
-So the moment map image of $\Gr(k_1,k) \times \Gr(k_2,m-k)$ is $k_1(m-k) - k_2k$, the negative of the sum of weights.
-The maximum value is $k(m-k)$ when $k_1=k$ and the second maximum value is $k(m-k)-m$ when $k_1=k-1$.
-The Gromov width is their difference $m$. \end{exmp}
+Weights on $V_1$ are~$1$ and weights on $V_2$ are~$0$.
+Hence, the first and the fourth factor give weights~$0$, the second factor gives weights~$-1$, and the third factor gives weights~$1$.
+This shows the action is semifree.
+The moment map image of $\Gr(k_1,k) \times \Gr(k_2,m-k)$, the negative of the sum of weights by~Lemma~\ref{lem:moment_map}, is